 “The address above works – the Arts Council website currently does not!

-The following blog post by Rubymalvolio might also be of interest ACE in a hole ACE has failed to contact library authorities when doing a national survey on libraries.
+The blog post ACE in a hole by Rubymalvolio might also be of interest.
+The Arts Council has failed to contact library authorities when doing a national survey on libraries.